Chandan1379/Vendor-Performance-Analysis/README.md

 5. Open `dashboard.pbix` in Power BI to view visualizations.

 ## 🧹 Data Handling
-- Missing values filled with zeros where applicable.
+- Replaced missing values with 0 where it made sense, so that calculatiosn wouldn't be affected.
-- Removed trailing/leading spaces from text fields.
+- Removed extra spaces from text columns to keep data clean and consistent.
-- Logging enabled for transparency in each step.
+- Used logging to clearly show each step taken, which helped in tracking and fixing issues.

 ## 📌 Note
-Data files are excluded for privacy.
-You may add sample data if needed for reproducibility.
+Data files are not incuded to protect privacy.
+You may add sample data if needed for testing the steps.

----